 What is the Medicare Diabetes Prevention Program (MDPP)?

 The Medicare Diabetes Prevention Program (MDPP) is an evidence-based lifestyle intervention with the long-term goal of preventing type 2 diabetes in Medicare beneficiaries with prediabetes.
-The MDPP was the first preventive service model tested by the Center for Medicare and Medicaid Innovation (CMMI) that was approved as a Medicare-covered service for beneficiaries with Part B coverage.
+The MDPP was the first preventive service model tested by the Center for Medicare and Medicaid Innovation (CMMI) that was expanded as a Medicare-covered service for fee-for-service (FFS) and Medicare Advantage (MA) beneficiaries.

 How Does the MDPP Work?